Rolando McClain

-Rolando Marquise McClain (born July 14, 1989) is a former American football linebacker.
-He played college football at Alabama, where he was recognized as a unanimous All-American and won the 2010 BCS National Championship.
-He was selected eighth overall by the Oakland Raiders in 2010 NFL Draft.
+Rolando Marquise McClain (born July 14, 1989) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He played college football for the Alabama Crimson Tide, earning unanimous All-American honors in 2009 and winning the 2010 BCS National Championship.
+He was selected eighth overall by the Oakland Raiders in the 2010 NFL draft, and also played in the National Football League (NFL) for the Dallas Cowboys.

-Early years
+Early life

 McClain attended Decatur High School in Decatur, Alabama, where he played linebacker and tight end for the Decatur Red Raiders high school football team.
 As a junior, he made 104 tackles, 11 for loss, four sacks, an interception, three forced fumbles, and one fumble recovery to go along with his 24 receptions for 436 yards on the offensive side of the ball.
 McClain's senior season ended with 106 tackles and 13 for loss, which led to Parade All-American honors, and selection to play in the first Offense-Defense All-American Bowl in Fort Lauderdale, Florida.

 During his high school years, he was diagnosed with Crohn's disease, although later tests seemed to indicate that was a misdiagnosis.

 Considered a four-star recruit by Rivals.com, McClain was listed as the No. 2 inside linebacker in the nation in 2007.
 He chose Alabama over offers from Auburn, Ole Miss, Mississippi State, Vanderbilt, Kentucky, and Louisville.